 - Operate in line with the research safeguards by following this guidance.

 Pertaining to the above terms, the Law Journal does not currently operate a user registration option on its WordPress website portal – instead we encourage users to contact our email address (email@example.com) directly with enquires.
 This website does, however, allow for comments and other input by users of the website portal, which are still bound by the University of St Andrews GDPR-GPA guidance.
 The administrators of the website will not manipulate, distort, or otherwise use any information you (the user) enter on this website’s pages in any way that compromises your data rights, or otherwise against the purpose of this website as an altruistic, public, common-use research portal.

 Furthermore the editorial team of the journal uses this data in an altruistic way, adhering to the University’s standards, most recently as detailed in the Regulations governing the use of University information and communications technology (ICT) facilities.
 See especially Paragraph 6.3 Non-acceptable use, Paragraph 6.5.5 Intellectual Property and Paragraph 15 Sanctions.

-Upon entering the WordPress website <https://standrewslawjournal.wp.st-andrews.ac.uk/> the University of St Andrews Law Journal is required to adhere to the WordPress Terms of Service.
+Upon entering the WordPress website <https://standrewslawjournal.wp.st-andrews.ac.uk/> the St Andrews Law Journal is required to adhere to the WordPress Terms of Service.
 Hosting agents and users of the website are collectively obligated to follow WordPress’s User Guidelines.